Hearing Procedures

 Requests to call witnesses, or to use documents not contained in the Prehearing Submission may be granted upon good cause shown.

-In an effort to facilitate the hearing process the Board requires the parties to:
+To facilitate the hearing process the Board requires the parties to:

-• Meet with one or more members of the Board prior to the hearing and agree to stipulations concerning exhibits and testimony where possible.
+- Meet with one or more members of the Board prior to the hearing and agree to stipulations concerning exhibits and testimony where possible.

-• Present preliminary motions and argument to the Board in writing at least ten (10) days prior to the hearing date.
+- Present preliminary motions and argument to the Board in writing at least ten (10) days prior to the hearing date.

-• Consider settlement and mediation at any time before and during the hearing.
+- Consider settlement and mediation at any time before and during the hearing.

 VII.
-Witnesses
+WITNESSES

-• Testimony directly related to the charges.
+- Testimony directly related to the charges.

-• Testimony indirectly related to the discipline and charges, provided a relevant relationship has been established.
+- Testimony indirectly related to the discipline and charges, provided a relevant relationship has been established.

-• Testimony of past work record, but only for the purpose of determining the degree of penalty.
+- Testimony of past work record, but only for the purpose of determining the degree of penalty.

 The Board may admit testimony submitted by sworn written interrogatory, affidavit, or deposition upon motion or if the parties agree.

 VIII.
-Subpoenas
+SUBPOENAS

 The Board has the power to issue subpoenas and require the attendance of witnesses located within Montgomery County, and the production by them of documents pertinent to any matter of inquiry, and to administer oaths and examine all witnesses in relation to any matter properly involved in a hearing.

 If subpoenas are issued, service of subpoenas shall be the responsibility of the requesting party.
 Although the County will generally ensure the attendance and testimony of County employees without the necessity of subpoenas, County Executive Branch agencies will accept service of Board subpoenas that require the attendance and testimony of Executive Branch employees.
 Board subpoenas must be served on the head of the agency with a copy to the assigned County Attorney.
 Agency heads and the assigned County Attorney shall accept a PDF copy of the Board subpoena.
 Upon receipt of a subpoena, the agency head shall direct the employee to obey the subpoena and make reasonable attempts to adjust the employee’s schedule to avoid conflict with the subpoena.
-If there is a conflict ( e.g., pre-approved leave or a required task that cannot be postponed or reassigned), the County may seek appropriate relief from the Board.
+If there is a conflict (e.g., pre-approved leave or a required task that cannot be postponed or reassigned), the County may seek appropriate relief from the Board.

 IX.
-Continuances
+CONTINUANCES

 Requests for continuance shall be in writing, with a copy to the opposing party, and submitted to the Board at least five (5) calendar days prior to the hearing date.
 The Board may grant such request where good cause is shown.

-The order of procedure shall be:
+- The order of procedure shall be:

-• Disposition of preliminary motions and matters;
+- Disposition of preliminary motions and matters;

-• Opening statements, which shall be a summary of the case to be presented, unless waived or reserved;
+- Opening statements, which shall be a summary of the case to be presented, unless waived or reserved;

-• Presentation of factual case of the County or LFRD, and cross-examination of witnesses by the Appellant;
+- Presentation of factual case of the County or LFRD, and cross-examination ofwitnesses by the Appellant;

-• Presentation of factual case for the Appellant, and cross-examination of witnesses by the County or LFRD;
+- Presentation of factual case for the Appellant, and cross-examination of witnesses by the County or LFRD;

-• Rebuttal evidence of the County or LFRD, if any, and cross-examination of witnesses by the Appellant;
+- Rebuttal evidence of the County or LFRD, if any, and cross-examination of witnesses by the Appellant;

-• Surrebuttal evidence of the Appellant, if any, and cross-examination of witnesses by the County or LFRD;
+- Surrebuttal evidence of the Appellant, if any, and cross-examination of witnesses by the County or LFRD;

-• Disposition of motions, if any; and
+- Disposition of motions, if any; and

-• Closing arguments.
+- Closing arguments.

 A verbatim transcript of the hearing will be prepared, and an electronic version shared with the parties.

-In order to assure prompt and timely resolution of appeals, the Board has established the following maximum time limits for the following during a hearing and all parties will be held to these limits:
+To ensure prompt and timely resolution of appeals, the Board has established the following maximum time limits for the following during a hearing and all parties will be held to these limits:

-Preliminary Motions – 10 minutes, each party
+Preliminary Motions – 10 minutes per party

-Opening Statements – 5 minutes, each party
+Opening Statements – 5 minutes per party

-Closing Statements – 15 minutes, each party
+Closing Statements – 15 minutes per party

-• Either party may request reconsideration or rehearing of the Board’s Final Decision within ten (10) calendar days from the date of a Final Decision.
+- Either party may request reconsideration or rehearing of the Board’s Final Decision within ten (10) calendar days from the date of a Final Decision.
 Thereafter, the Board may only grant reconsideration or rehearing in cases of fraud, mistake or irregularity.

-• Requests for reconsideration or rehearing shall be in writing and contain supporting reasons with copies served by hand-delivery on all parties of record on the same date as served on the Board.
+- Requests for reconsideration or rehearing shall be in writing and contain supporting reasons with copies served on all parties of record by hand delivery on the same date as served on the Board.
 The opposing party shall have five (5) calendar days to file a response with the Board.

-• Pursuant to § 2A-10(f) of the Administrative Procedures Act, the Board has ten (10) days following receipt of the request to issue a decision.
+- Pursuant to § 2A-10(f) of the Administrative Procedures Act, the Board has ten (10) days following receipt of the request to issue a decision.
 If a decision is not issued within the 10-day period, the request shall be deemed denied.
 A request for reconsideration or rehearing shall stay the time for any further appeal until the Board denies the request or, in the event the Board grants the request, such further time or a subsequent decision is rendered.
 A request for reconsideration does not stay the operation of any Board order unless the Board so states.

 Any aggrieved Appellant or the Chief Administrative Officer may obtain judicial review of a Board order or decision from the Circuit Court for Montgomery County, Maryland in the manner prescribed under the Maryland Rule 7-202.